chinmaykumar06/cats-vs-dogs-classifier/README.md

 3. This repository will get cloned in your Drive in the folder Colab Notebooks
 4. Go to the directory and open CatsVsDogs.ipynb using Colab.
 5. Click **Runtime -> Change runtime type** and select **GPU** in Hardware accelerator box.
-6. Now mount your drive and using cd change your path to the cloned repository so that you can use the data and images without adding complex path names!
+6. Now mount your drive and using cd change your path to the cloned repository so that you can use the data and images without adding complex path names.
+7. You can now start executing the codeblocks!